EDS-Bioinformatics-Laboratory/reseda/README.md

 * In the jobs the data is automatically transferred to the beehub webdav server
 * Specify the mounted directory and sample.json file in ConcatenateCloneFilesBatch.py and run it to concatenate the clone files per project+organism+cell_type
 * Specify the mounted directory in report-ALL.sh and run it to generate reports about the sequence run
+* Check for contamination with contamination-figure.R
+   * Specify the files that were created by ConcatenateCloneFilesBatch.py
+   * Specify the pt.table.csv that you got from the immunogenomics group
+   * Check by hand if the column names in the pt.table are correct
+   * Run the script
+   * Usually I make reports for all samples per project+cell_type and one report for all the samples in a run

 ## How to cite